NotePlan/plugins/jgclark.RepeatExtensions/README.md

 # 🔁 Repeat Extension plugin

 NotePlan has a simple [built-in repeat mechanism](https://noteplan.co/faq/Notes%20&%20Todos/How%20to%20create%20a%20recurring%20or%20repeating%20todo/), which allows for `@repeat(1/n)`.
-That wasn't flexible enough for my purposes, so I created my own extension to this mechanism.

-This plugin allows repeats **every x days, weeks, months, quarters or years**.
+That wasn't flexible enough for my purposes, so I wrote this plugin to allow repeats **every x days, weeks, months, quarters or years**.
 It does the work of creating the next task using information from completed tasks that include a `@repeat(interval)`, on the appropriate future date.
 Here's an example (from v0.5) where it will repeat 6 weeks after completion:

 <img src="repeat-auto-mode.gif" width="500px">